thedjinn/mnml/README.markdown

     var ast = mnml.parse("foo bar=baz");

+## Vim plugin

+If you want to edit mnml files in Vim then have a look at the [vim-mnml](https://github.com/thedjinn/vim-mnml) plugin.
+This plugin adds both syntax highlighting and indentation support for the mnml file format.
+Files which have the `mnml` extension will automatically use it.

 ## Contributing

 If you want to file a bug report for a parser issue, then please provide a failing test.